-We will give you 30 days advance written notice before we end your coverage because:

-- You no longer reside, live or work in the service area. - You commit fraud or intentionally misrepresent yourself when you applied for or obtained coverage.
+We will give you 30 days advance written notice before we end your coverage because you commit fraud or intentionally misrepresent yourself when you applied for or obtained coverage.
 You can refer to the General provisions - other things you should know section for more information on loss of coverage.

-On the date your coverage ends, we will refund to the contract holder any prepayments for periods after the date your coverage ended.
+On the date your coverage ends, we will refund to the policyholder any prepayments for periods after the date your coverage ended.